Oral-B Pro 1000 Review

 Key Features & Technologies

 If you haven’t had an electric toothbrush before, you’ll enjoy the change. the Oral-B Pro 1000 has a circular head full of bristles that oscillate (and pulsate) quickly to remove plaque from your teeth.
-The main benefit that they have over a normal toothbrush is this quickness of movement.
+The main benefit that they have overstepped the normal toothbrush is its quickness of movement.
 Only a hummingbird could possibly brush that fast.

 The blue colored part of the handle is made of rubber and it feels sticky whether your hands are wet or dry, which means it won’t slip.
 My small daughter wants to be a grown-up and so she shares my Oral-B. She’s a bit clumsy at her age and her hands are always wet, but she hasn’t dropped it yet, so that’s a plus mark.